 "Who Am I?"
 Such a loaded question.
 It asks you to sum up your entire life, experiences, fears, joys, loves, dislikes into a short, but sweet, paragraph or two.
 No pressure.

-The name is Emily Staller (maiden name "Iacullo"), a Chicago-raised but Michigan-living illustrator.
+The name I'll be going by is Emily Iacullo, a Chicago-raised but Michigan-living illustrator.
 My husband and I have been living and working at a camp in some capacity for the better part of six years.
 We've done just about everything on the camp, and have been enjoying almost every moment.

 Painting and sewing hasn't happened anywhere nearly as much as I would like, or as should be expected from a person calling herself an illustrator and holding a BFA in illustration.
 Soon, I'll be able to get back into it, once life mellows out a little.
 Marriage, and working, and figuring out the difficult questions of life have all taken over.
 Sigh.